TABurrows/taburrows.github.io/_docs/google-cloud/networks-VPNs.md

 Supports site-to-site VPN for different configuration topologies:
 - An HA VPN Gateway to peer VPN Devices
 - An HA VPN Gateway to an AWS Virtual Private Gateway
+- Two HA VPN Gateways connected to each other